 Agents won’t be able to pay through Iata’s Billing and Settlement Plan, so they will have to use the traveller’s card.

 Agents could switch-sell away from Lufthansa.

 McLeod said: “On many routes we have a choice and it’s possible to sell away from Lufthansa.

-“We can’t not sell Lufthansa, but where there is an alternative, you can offer it.
+“We can’t not sell Lufthansa, but where there is an alternative, you can

 “Lufthansa appears to be no friend of travel agents or travel management companies (TMCs).

 “It claims GDS fees cost it three-digit millions annually.
 But it is where the airline gets a large proportion of its business.”